 Power outages reported across Michiana

-(WNDU) - Many in Michiana are without power after storms came through the area on Friday night.
+(WNDU) - With strong storms in the forecast for Wednesday, some large power outages have already been reported in parts of Michiana.

-Here are the latest outage numbers as of 11:35 p.m.
-EDT.
-To check the latest outage numbers, click on the links below:
+Here’s a look at the latest outage numbers as of 10 a.m.
+EDT:

-Indiana Michigan Power is reporting more than 1,800 outages across northern Indiana and southwest Michigan.
-More than 800 of those outages are concentrated in Granger just north of Cleveland Road.
+Indiana Michigan Power is reporting over 4,200 outages across northern Indiana and southwest Michigan.
+Nearly 3,400 of those outages are reported in eastern St. Joseph County and western Elkhart County.
+Meanwhile, more than 400 are without power in Oronoko Charter Township in Berrien County.

-Midwest Energy & Communications is reporting more than 770 outages across southwest Michigan, with the majority of them concentrated in Milton Township in Cass County.
+Midwest Energy & Communications is reporting 275 outages cross southwest Michigan, with most of them being in Volinia Township in Cass County and other nearby areas.

+NIPSCO is reporting over 4,000 outages.
+Many of those outages are in northwest Indiana, including LaPorte and Michigna City.
+More than 1,200 are without power in LaPorte, while more than 350 outages have been reported in Michigan City.
+Westville is also reporting more than 100 outages.

 Copyright 2023 WNDU.
 All rights reserved.